 Collecting important information from your customers through your CRM, Chatbot or by collecting feedback is a huge opportunity to perfectly meet your customer’s expectations.

 However, before you learn how to meet their expectations, you need to know how to leverage this customer knowledge to improve their experience.

-The power of synchronising your CRM with an experience management tool is such that it will give you the exact areas you need to improve.
+The power of synchronising CRM with a Business experience management tool is that it will give you the exact areas to improve.
 Let’s take the example of a Canva user.
 Let’s say he has been a Canva Pro user for several months.

-One particular user uses the platform but is put off by the change in the interface, and so uses the platform less and less and ends up not using it at all.
+One particular user uses the platform but is put off by the change in the interface, and so uses the platform less and ends up not using it anymore.
 Although you know his behaviour and have an “idea” of why he is no longer a customer, it is impossible to pinpoint the exact reason why he unsubscribed.

 The experience management platform is there for just that.
-At the time of the update, or even before, it is essential to ask the user for feedback on an ongoing basis.
-In this way, every improvement is based on reliable data, and this customer knowledge results in a desirable result for the customer.
+When updating, or even before, it is essential to ask the user for feedback on an ongoing basis.
+Every improvement is based on reliable data, and this customer knowledge results in a desirable result for the customer.

 By approaching the problem using this methodology, you can grow your customer knowledge with the aim of improving user satisfaction and therefore the overall customer experience.

 Customer knowledge, as we have seen, has a real impact on the customer experience if it is managed successfully.
 In most cases, you may find the results to be rather polarising.